namansharma3007/Coding-IDE/README.md

 # Coding IDE

-This project is a coding Integrated Development Environment (IDE) designed to empower users to efficiently manage their code snippets.
-Users can register their usernames, save their code snippets, and benefit from caching for swift responses.
-Additionally, this project utilizes local storage for seamless dummy authentication, allowing users to stay logged in until they choose to log out.
-Upon logging in with a registered username, users can access their previous snippets, while new users can swiftly register an account to utilize the IDE for new code snippets.
-ANd also
+This project is a coding Integrated Development Environment (IDE) meticulously crafted to empower users in efficiently managing their code snippets.
+Users can seamlessly register their usernames, store their code snippets, and experience expedited responses through caching.
+Moreover, it leverages local storage to provide uninterrupted dummy authentication, ensuring users remain logged in until they opt to log out.
+Upon logging in with a registered username, users gain access to their prior snippets, while newcomers can promptly register an account to begin utilizing the IDE for new code snippets.
+Additionally, right-click functionality has been disabled for assignment purposes to enhance security measures.

 ## Demo